-Section 1.807: DISPOSTION AND SANCTION
+Section 1.8057: ENFORCEMENT DISPOSITION AND SANCTION

-- A. In the event that the Board of Ethics determines that any Officer or the City Manager committed a violation of this Ordinance, the City Council may take any of the following actions: - a.
+A. Sanctions: In the event that the Board of Ethics BOE determines that any officerOfficer or employee subject to its control, has engaged in any act prohibited by the City Manager committed a violation of this ordinance or failed to make a mandated disclosure, the governing body shall Ordinance, the City Council may take any one of the following steps actions:

+1. In the case of the Governing body members:

+- a.
 Vote for removal pursuant to the City Charter as amended; - b.
 Vote to publicly censure or admonish the offending member; - c.
 Vote to place the matter on file; or - d.
-Vote to overturn the finding of a violation.
+Vote for innocence of any wrong doing to overturn the finding of a violation.